How A Stronger Chargeback Policy Can Help Eliminate Disputes

 What are eCommerce chargeback policies?

-An actual chargeback policy outlines a merchant’s management philosophy and the standards for preventing and disputing chargebacks.
+An actual chargeback policy outlines a merchant’s management philosophy and the standards for preventing and contesting chargebacks.
 The term is also collectively used to refer to other merchant policies such as shipping and returns, which can be intentionally written to discourage chargebacks.

 Why are these policies important for preventing chargebacks?